 In 1997, a small group of men and women joined together to climb Mt.
-Adams to raise money for breast cancer research at Fred Hutch.
-Over the past 15 years, the Climb to Fight Breast Cancer has grown to include summits in Washington state, Oregon, Alaska, California, Asia, Africa, Russia and Mexico.
-More than $5.6 million dollars has been raised.
-Today, the Climb to Fight Breast Cancer Committee has evolved into a team of energetic volunteers committed to both breast cancer research and the exuberance of the outdoors.
+Adams to raise money for cancer research at Fred Hutch.
+Since then, the Climb to Fight Cancer has grown to include summits in Washington state, Oregon, Alaska, California, Asia, Africa, Russia and Mexico.
+More than $7.6 million dollars has been raised.
+Today, the Climb to Fight Cancer Committee has evolved into a team of energetic volunteers committed to both breast cancer research and the exuberance of the outdoors.

-Climb to Fight Breast Cancer Committee goals include the following:
+Climb to Fight Cancer Committee goals include the following:

 - Organization of the climbs

 - Working in partnership with the Hutch to establish and reach event goals

 - Secure fundraising incentive prizes